dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 15.3.
 Iterating over Maps
 ---------------------
 - By using arrays we can set/add key, value pairs to maps during initialization
-- `entries()` method is used to retrieve both keys,value pairs at a time
+- `entries()` method is used to retrieve both keys, value pairs at a time

 > **Syntax & Example**: Type code in ScratchJS `Typescript 15_3_es6_ts_iterating_over_maps.ts`
 ```typescript